Elastic modulus: Types of elastic modulus

 Two other elastic moduli are Lamé's first parameter, λ, and P-wave modulus, M, as used in table of modulus comparisons given below references.
 Homogeneous and isotropic (similar in all directions) materials (solids) have their (linear) elastic properties fully described by two elastic moduli, and one may choose any pair.
 Given a pair of elastic moduli, all other elastic moduli can be calculated according to formulas in the table below at the end of page.

-Inviscid fluids are special in that they cannot support shear stress, meaning that the shear modulus is always zero.
+Fluids at rest are special in that they cannot support shear stress, meaning that the shear modulus is always zero.
 This also implies that Young's modulus for this group is always zero.
+When moving relative to a solid surface a fluid will experience shear stresses adjacent to the surface, giving rise to the phenomenon of viscosity.

 In some texts, the modulus of elasticity is referred to as the elastic constant, while the inverse quantity is referred to as elastic modulus.

+Density functional theory calculation

+Density functional theory (DFT) provides reliable methods for determining several forms of elastic moduli that characterise distinct features of a material's reaction to mechanical stresses.
+Utilize DFT software such as VASP, Quantum ESPRESSO, or ABINIT.
+Overall, conduct tests to ensure that results are independent of computational parameters such as the density of the k-point mesh, the plane-wave cutoff energy, and the size of the simulation cell.